MicroWebStacks/astro-big-doc/README.md

  - prepare `.github/workflows/deploy.yml`

 ## plantuml SVG
-* `remark-object-plantuml` : Dynamic, the client needs to wait for svg generation when the page is loaded.
+* `remark-plantuml-object` : Dynamic, the client needs to wait for svg generation when the page is loaded.
 The plugin only replace plantuml code with html `object` tag pointing on server with encoded text in url.
-* `remark-svg-plantuml` : Static, svg generated on build time.
+* `remark-plantuml-svg` : Static, svg generated on build time.
 The plugin extracts plantuml code, place it on extrnal `.puml` file for vs code preview convenience and convert it to `.svg` on build time.
 The puml and svg files are cached and only regenerated on new builds if the md file has been changed.
+* `remark-plantuml-astro` : Same as svg, adds an Astro component with top right button to open svg in modal

 ## Todos
-- node not serving files
-- markdown headings plugin add icons for id slugs
-- markdown diagrams puml
-  - on build time, check markdown data and optionally regenerate the svg
-  - remark plugin replace puml with astro panzoom svg component (with object integration)
-  - Bug : plantuml Svgb eats up following markdown
-  - pass also on all .puml files in the folder to turn them in SVG potentially directly used by the readmes in astro panzoom svg component
+- Issue : how to pass filename only and identify the path of the caller component, check Astro.resolve()
 - panzoom component
+  - start Dynamic Modal
+- Markdown enhacement with Astro component (only works for mdx not md)
+  - markdown headings, hover highlight and icons for id slugs
+- Issue : node not serving files
 - gallery
 - authentication
   - AppBar right float icons